-In the suit against AEG Live for the death of Michael Jackson, the plaintiff recently brought in a a sleep expert witness to discuss Jackson’s sleep habits, and the overall impact of them on the late singer’s death.
-Dr. Charles A. Czeisler is a professor and the director of the division of sleep medicine at Harvard Medical School, a highly experienced sleep expert witness and the chief of the division of sleep medicine at Brigham and Women’s Hospital.
-A member of numerous medical societies and with over two hundred publications on different aspects of sleep medicine, Dr. Czeisler was an ideal candidate to discuss the specific medical circumstances that existed in the case.
+In the suit against AEG Live for the death of Michael Jackson, the plaintiff recently brought in a sleep expert witness, Dr. Charles A. Czeisler, to discuss Jackson’s sleep habits and the overall impact of them on the late singer’s death.
+Dr. Czeisler is professor and director of the division of sleep medicine at Harvard Medical School and the chief of the division of sleep medicine at Brigham and Women’s Hospital.
+He has written over two hundred publications on different aspects of sleep medicine, is a member of numerous medical societies, and is also a highly experienced sleep expert witness.

 Dr. Czeisler testified on June 20th, discussing the effect of the propofol infusions administered to Jackson prior to his death.
 According to Dr. Czeisler, Jackson’s propofol infusions, which allowed him to remain awake for long periods of time to rehearse, caused Jackson to go sixty nights without REM sleep — more than any human has gone without such sleep.
 These sixty nights of propofol infusions left Jackson feeling refreshed, but didn’t grant him the benefits of REM sleep.
 REM sleep repairs neurons, which improve learning and memory.
 Lack of REM sleep can cause paranoia, anxiety, depression, distraction, and, eventually, death.
 As Dr. Czeisler explained, “It would be like eating some sort of cellulose pellets instead of dinner…Your stomach would be full and you would not be hungry, but it would be zero calories and not fulfill any of your nutrition needs.”
 Dr. Czeisler’s testimony was striking because AEG Live was aware Jackson had exhibited many of these symptoms in preparation for his tour.